thethien8a/My-Cursor-Rules/global-rules/using-rules-solve-problems.md

 - [ ] Dependencies clearly identified

 ### VALIDATION CHECKPOINTS:
-- [ ] Problem fully understood with multi-source research (brave-search for search web + bright data mcp for scrape web + context7 for search docs)
+- [ ] Problem fully understood with multi-source research (brave-search for search web + bright data mcp for scrape multiple sites + context7 for search docs)
-- [ ] Bright Data MCP used appropriately for web content analysis
+- [] Using brave search mcp and scrape_batch_url by using Bright Data mcp to get the specific informations
 - [ ] At least 2-3 distinct alternatives identified and analyzed
 - [ ] Clear pros/cons for each option documented
 - [ ] Evidence-based recommendation with reasoning